 The federal ESA and comparable state laws were established to protect endangered and threatened species.
 Under the ESA, if a species is listed as threatened or endangered, restrictions may be imposed on activities adversely affecting that species habitat.
 Similar protections are offered to migratory birds under the Migratory Bird Treaty Act ("MBTA").
-The U.S. Fish and Wildlife Service ("FWS") under former President Trump issued a final rule in January 2021, which notably clarifies that criminal liability under the MBTA will apply only to actions "directed at" migratory birds, its nests, or its eggs; however, on March 8, 2021, the Biden Administration announced that it would revoke this January 2021 rule and may possibly reevaluate how the MBTA is implemented.
+The U.S. Fish and Wildlife Service ("FWS") under former President Trump issued a final rule in January 2021, which clarified that criminal liability under the MBTA would apply only to actions "directed at" migratory birds, its nests, or its eggs; however, the FWS under the Biden Administration has since published a final rule in October 2021 revoking the January 2021 rule and affirmatively stating that the

+MBTA prohibits incidental takes of migratory birds.
 Customer oil and natural gas operations may be adversely affected by seasonal or permanent restrictions on drilling activities designed to protect various wildlife, which may limit their ability to operate in protected areas.
 Permanent restrictions imposed to protect endangered and threatened species could prohibit drilling in certain areas or require the implementation of expensive mitigation measures.
 Moreover, the FWS may make determinations on the listing of numerous species as endangered or threatened under the ESA, which listings could indirectly cause our customers to incur additional costs, become subject to operating restrictions or bans, and limit future development activity in affected areas, which could reduce demand for our products and services to those customers.